interuss/dss/config/README.md

 # Multi-region cockroachdb setup

+## Prerequisites:
+* Download & install:
+ - helm
+ - kubectl
+ - docker
+ - cockroachdb
+ - [Optional] Golang.
+Recommended to understand go, and the go toolchain.
+ - [Optional] Run `make all` in the top level directory
+ - [Optional] minikube, docker-for-mac, or other local kubernetes system.

+0. Run `export NAMESPACE=YOUR_KUBERNETES_NAMESPACE`.
 1. Make sure your `$KUBECONFIG` is pointed to the proper Kubernetes cluster and your context is set accordingly.
 2. Ensure cockroach binary is installed and is able to be run with `cockroach version`.
 We use this to generate the certs in the python script.
 3. Install helm because it is needed to generate the templates. (would like to transition to kustomize later on since its natively supported in kubectl)